Review: In Twenty Years: A Novel, by Allison Winn Scotch

 This novel follows a group of friends who lived together at college, and their reunion twenty years later.

 One of their number, Bea, who held the group together, is dead.
 The other five have been splintered and fractured by unrequited loves and petty rivalries.
 One is a top plastic surgeon, another an ageing and fabulously famous rock star.
-One is a rich housewife and lady of leisure, one is the Martha Stewart-style head of her own craft empire, and the last, her husband, is a stay at home father and former lawyer.
+One is a rich housewife and lady of leisure, one is the Martha Stewart-style head of her own craft empire.
+The last, her husband, is a stay at home father and former lawyer.

-In spite of each of the characters being unusually successful (not a single one isn’t fantastically wealthy), and all having achieved their dreams, each has lost their way.
+In spite of all the characters being unusually successful, and having achieved their dreams, each has lost their way.
 The lives they envisaged for themselves at college haven’t turned out as they planned.
 To all appearances they are happy and fulfilled, but each has their own secret shame that they will do anything to hide from their seemingly perfect former friends.

-It made want to do things, to shake off the fog of lethargy which seems to accompany me everywhere these days.
-It made me not want to compromise the things which are important to me, to draw more, to work on my writing, to read more and… to not spend my time at home dreading going to work, and my time at work wishing for home.
+It made want to do things, to shake off the fog of lethargy which seems to accompany me everywhere.
+It made me not want to compromise the things which are important to me.
+To draw more, to work on my writing, to read more and… To not spend my time at home dreading going to work, and my time at work wishing for home.